sjkp/Microsoft-teams-docs/teams/design.md

 ## Scope and focus the user experience

 Once configured, your tab should drill down to the relevant context and not let the user navigate outside of it within the tab.
 For example, the Power BI tab doesn't enable the user navigate to other Power BI reports in situ.
-However, like many tabs based on an existing web app, it does enable the 'Go To Website' button that launches the report in the main Power BI website.
+However, like many tabs based on an existing web app, it does enable the **Go To Website** button that launches the report in the main Power BI website.

 ## Integrate with the Microsoft Teams user experience